- Home

 Voltage Control Guard has a UL 916 rating and is approved by Met Labs.
 Additional third party testing was performed by an independent laboratory and achieved positive results.
 Independent lab tests are an ongoing part of our research and development.

-UL and CSA are only interested in product safety standards, like proper grounding and voltage leak tests so that consumers are protected from hazards.
+UL and CSA are only interested in product safety standards, like proper grounding and voltage leakage tests so that consumers are protected from hazards.
 This is not an endorsement that a product performs as claimed.
 Their white paper doesn't mention the names of the independent testing lab.
 The CSA marking on the unit appears to be CSA 22.2 No. 205 , which is a standard for the safety of signal equipment (buzzers, bells, energy management, nurse call etc.).

 In single phase electrical installations we are seeing savings ranging from 15 to 28 percent reduction in daily KWH.
 This is not believable.
 These are huge savings.
-The sponsored lab result provided showed 7% savings and this can be explained by other uncontrolled variables.

 we make no warranties of any kind, express or implied, and specifically disclaim, following the term of the limited warranty, any warranty of merchantability, fitness of the device for a particular purpose, ...
 That at least, seems like a good idea.